KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 If you want to manage your own tenant, or if you are not a Microsoft Partner but still want to use CIPP you can set a flag in the configuration for this.
 Be warned that anyone with access to CIPP can then manage your internal tenant too.

+It is not recommended to use this functionality, and this might break at any point in time.

 To set the flag follow these steps:

 1. Go to your CIPP instance